cwjking611/uo-outlands-profiles/README.md

 ## To Do

-1. Include Razor profiles to streamline the play
+1. Include Razor profiles to streamline the play - Done
-1. Keep in mind PVP scripts will be dead soon so we may not have to focus on those
+1. Tamer Completed
 1. Need a general crafter template
 1. May need a general scavenger / lock picker template
-1. Need a Tamer / Summon specific template (these may need to be 2)
 1. Need a Barder Specific Template
 1. PVP Tailored templates without dependency on Razor (Future Release)
+1. Add quick recall script or basic home recall.
+1. Update spell MACROS on some profiles.

 ## Special Thanks